 What does an endodontic procedure invlove?Root canal therapy usually takes between one and three visits to complete.
 Complete X-rays of the teeth will be taken and examined before the treatment begins.
 Initially, a local anesthetic will be administered, and a dental dam (protective sheet) will be placed to ensure that the surgical area remains free of saliva during the treatment.
 An opening will be created in the surface of the tooth, and the pulp will be completely removed using small handheld instruments.

 The space will now be shaped, cleaned and filled with gutta-percha.
 Gutta-percha is a biocompatible material that is somewhat similar to rubber.
 Cement will be applied on top to ensure that the root canals are completely sealed off.
 Usually, a temporary filling will be placed to restore functionality to the tooth prior to the permanent restoration procedure.
 During the final visit, a permanent restoration or crown will be placed.
-If you have questions or concerns about endodontic procedures, please ask your dentist.
+If you have questions or concerns about endodontic procedures or you are looking for an endodontist, Campbell dentist, Dr. Vandi will give you the proper consultation on that.
+For some complicated cases, we refer our patients to the best endodontists in San Jose.
+Contact us at our Campbell dental office today to schedule a consulting appointment with Dr. Vandi.

 Root Canal Therapy